 Democritus seems to have thought that the traditional conception of reality as consisting of objects that come into and go out of existence is a "custom" or "convention" that has its basis in the senses.
 It is a "bastard" judgment, not a "legitimate" judgment in terms of reason.
 Human beings typically rely on their senses for their beliefs, and it is through their reliance on senses that human beings form their belief in the traditional but mistaken conception of reality in which there are objects that come into and go out of existence.
 Democritus accepts Parmenides' injunction to "not let habit born from much experience (πολύπειρον) compel you along this way to direct your sightless eye and sounding ear and tongue, but [instead to] judge by reason (κρῖναι δὲ λόγῳ)."

 "Democritus sometimes does away with what appears to the senses, and says that none of these appears according to the truth but only according to opinion.
 The truth in real things is that there are atoms and void.
-'By custom,' he says, 'sweet, bitter, hot, cold, color; but in truth, atoms and void'" (Sextus Empiricus, Against the Mathematicians VII.135; DK 68 B 9).
+'By custom,' he says, 'sweet, bitter, hot, cold, color; but in truth, atoms and void'" (Sextus Empiricus, Against the Logicians I.135; DK 68 B 9).

 (Sextus Empiricus is a Pyrrhonian Skeptic who lived 2nd or 3rd century AD.
 He is the primary source for Democritus' epistemology.
-Sextus discusses Democritus in Against the Mathematicians as part of a long review of theories of the criterion of truth.
+Sextus discusses Democritus in Against the Logicians I (M VII) as part of a long review of theories of the criterion of truth.
 (A criterion of truth is a means for judging correctly that something is the case and thus for having knowledge.))

 A Defense of the Inquiry into Nature